-Phone Hours 7 AM - 5:00 PM CST Mon-Fri; 8 AM - 4 PM CST Sat*
+Phone Hours 7 AM - 5:00 PM CST Mon-Fri

 Tips for Feeding Your Bird

-So you've heard that feeding your bird a varied diet helps him stay healthy, but are there other simple solutions that turn meal time into a good time, every time?
+What is the best way to feed a parrot?
+You've heard that feeding your bird a varied diet helps him stay healthy, but are there other simple solutions that turn meal time into a good time, every time?
 Why, of course there are!
 Here are some tips that incorporate easily into your daily routine, making breakfast time and beyond smooth sailing for you and your feathered friends.

-Primary Diet
+Primary Diet for Parrots

 Whether you decide upon an extruded or fortified seed diet for your birds, maintaining a feeding and cleaning schedule matters greatly.
 When you follow these simple feeding instructions, it's easy to do a little tidying up at the same time!